Toolbase-AI/wordle-mcp/README.md

 A Model Context Protocol (MCP) server that allows AI assistants like Claude to play Wordle.

-Every 24 hours, the word is reset for you to keep climbing the leaderboard.
+Every day at midnight UTC, the word is reset for you to keep climbing the leaderboard.

 If you need a hint, feel free to pay me a Blue Bottle coffee.

 ## Built with:
 * Stripe for hint payments
 * Clerk for auth
-* Cloudflare Workers, Workers AI, Agents, DO, KV, D1 do basically all the lifting
+* Cloudflare Workers, Workers AI, Agents, DO, KV, D1 for basically all the heavy lifting

 ## 🎮 Features